 STEP #3: Practice Gratitude

-Chances are you will be able to come up with a few more things most days.
-Aim for at least three.
+Everyone has those “water days”.
+Use them to really buckle down on finding something to be truly grateful for.
+Better yet, make it your goal to aim for at least three things.
 Just like positive affirmations, the act of thinking about what is good and working in our lives shifts the focus to the good side.
-Write down what you are grateful for!
+Write down what you are grateful for and you won’t have to remember so hard next time you are faced with a challenging day!
 The little blank cards in the FREE printable affirmation kit (find it in the Resource Library) will work for this as well.
 Or keep a little notebook of blessings so you can go back and re-read them any time life has got you down.
 The more you exercise your “gratitude muscle” the more it will become ingrained in you.